 The context of an icon contributes to its meaning.

-A semantic element can have different meanings for the user depending on where it’s located, such as within different labels.
+A semantic element can have different meanings for the user depending on where it’s located (for example, within different labels).

 For accessibility reasons, visual elements should be drawn as clear shapes and should not rely upon colors or other means in order to be recognized.

-- Adhering to interaction design standards throughout the graphical user interface.
+- Adhere to interaction design standards throughout the graphical user interface.

 The Geometric Icon Grid System